 Parents often ask how they can help their child at home as they sometimes find the start to the educational journey a daunting time.
+Each week on Fridays, we put details of activities you can do at home with your child to support their learning on Tapestry.
 There are many ways to help develop your child.
-Please read the below information, alternatively a Parents Guide has been created to help explain these crucial years a little clearer.
+Please read the below information.

 You can help your child to recognise his/her own name by using small script letters that the children will use when they learn to write in school.